Cartan subalgebras of C*-algebras associated with complex dynamical systems: Introduction

 Let~$R$ be a rational function with $\deg\geq 2$ and $X$ be its Julia set, its Fatou set, or the Riemann sphere.
 The Kajiwara and Watatani's algebra~$\O_R(X)$ is defined for the complex dynamical system~$(X,R)$.
 Kajiwara and Watatani~\cite{KW17} showed that $C_0(X)$ is a maximal abelian subalgebra of~$\O_R(X)$ in the case that $X$ is the Julia set of~$R$.
 In this paper, we develop their result and give a simple necessary and sufficient condition for~$C_0(X)$ to be a Cartan subalgebra of~$\O_R(X)$.
 The aim of this paper is to prove the following theorem.

 \begin{theorem}[Theorem~\ref{4.14}] Let~$R$ be a rational function with $\deg\geq 2$ and $X$ be its Julia set, its Fatou set, or the whole of the Riemann sphere.
 Suppose that $X$ is not empty.
-Then, the followings are equivalent.
+Then, the following are equivalent.

 (1)~$C_0(X)$ is a Cartan subalgebra of~$\O_R(X)$.

 (2)~$X$ has no branch point of~$R$. \end{theorem}